“I’ve got no business creating branded images — I’m not a designer.”

 I noticed what made things look well-designed … and what didn’t.

-At the design studio where I worked, when the creative director asked me to change things on my first drafts, I made a note of her suggestions.
+When the creative director at the studio where I worked requested I make changes to my work, I made a note of her suggestions.

 Eventually, I started thinking about these patterns as my personal “Design Laws.”
 Mastering these “laws” made creating branded images easier.